JB Racks 4 bike rack

 Loading bikes in the upright position can be challenging for some.
 As a general rule, if you can’t lift your bike up vertically and get your rear wheel close to a metre off the ground, you will likely need a hand loading it on a VBR on a 4WD ute.

-The top wheel hoops are compatible with 26’-29’ wheels and are rated to 25kg each, with adapters available for smaller diameter wheels available directly through JB.
+The top wheel hoops are compatible with 24″-29″ wheels and are rated to 32kg each, with adapters available for smaller diameter wheels available directly through JB.
 Wheelbase compatibility was no issue for me, with bikes measuring from 1080mm to 1325mm having sufficient contact on the bottom bar when in its lowest setting.
+It’s notable the racks maximum capacity is 100kg, so loading up four e-bikes may take you over the load capacity.

-When bolting the rack together, you have +/- 170mm of height adjustment in the bottom bar, giving a total dimensional range between the top and bottom bars of 630mm to 800mm and a total stack height of 1200mm – a nice touch allowing users to dial in their VBR to suit their preferred wheelbase.
-While there is no mechanism allowing for tool-free rack tilting out of the box, JB Racks do have the provision for it in the hitch elbow.
-By replacing the provided bolts with their aftermarket pins, you can raise and lower it manually, a nice feature when the VBR is empty and you need to get in the back of the car.
+The rack also features +/- 170mm of height adjustment in the bottom bar, giving a total dimensional range between the top and bottom bars of 630mm to 800mm and a total stack height of 1200mm – a nice touch allowing users to dial in their VBR to suit their preferred wheelbase.

 On the Road